saltyrtc/saltyrtc-meta/Protocol.md

 # Security Mechanisms

+## Authentication

+### Client-to-Client

+When the authentication token has been exchanged in a secure manner, both peers can assure authentication of each other.

+The initiator either authenticates the responder by receiving the responder’s public permanent key via the authentication token, or it already knows the public permanent key of the responder.
+For both cases, only the initiator and the responder know the shared secret that can decrypt messages.

+The other peer, the responder, also knows the public permanent key of the initiator before it connects to the server.
+Again, only the initiator and the responder know the shared secret to decrypt messages.

+### Client-to-Server

+Authentication towards the server is only necessary to be able to establish another security layer for transport encryption.
+However, only the initiator can be authenticated towards the server.
+The responder is able to claim any public permanent key it has the corresponding private key for.

+Clients can only authenticate the server in case the client knows the public permanent key of the server and the server uses this feature.
+In this case, a valid signature of the server for the keys it signs in 'server-auth' authenticates the server.

 ## Cookie

 The cookie is being used for two things at the same time.
 It resembles a challenge that needs to be repeated by the other peer to mitigate replay attacks.
-A peer can thereby prove that he owns the private key for the public key he transmitted.
+A peer can thereby prove that it owns the private key for the public key it transmitted.
 Furthermore, it should contain enough randomness to ensure that a nonce is not being reused for a shared secret as long as the protocol is being followed closely.
 To ensure that nonces are unique per shared secret, peers communicating with one